 Coverage ability and strength

 Although he has some improvements to make in coverage — we’ll get to that later — his athletic ability allows him to make some eye-catching plays.
-Smith can read, click and close, and make plays on the ball as a result.
+Smith can read, click and close, and make plays on the ball.
 There is an excellent example of this from the Auburn game this season.
+Furthermore, his football intelligence flashes in his ability to understand responsibilities in zone coverage.

 Smith also demonstrates some impressive strength on film.
 He can hit with bone-shaking ferocity when required.
 The Penn State LB also uses this strength to shock bigger offensive tackles.
-With excellent length in addition to his power, he’s a difficult proposition for blockers.
+With excellent length and his power, he’s a difficult proposition for blockers when he’s at the top of his game.

 Finally, Smith offers exceptional versatility as an NFL Draft prospect.
 He’s played SAM, WILL, and even has some exposure as a MIKE linebacker.
 He can rush the passer, play strong against the run, and offers coverage ability.